Taylor, Fritch Help Karns City Close Regular Season With Win Over Rival Moniteau

 “I can hold this over them a little,” Taylor said, grinning.

-The last time these two team met, Moniteau overcame a 12-point deficit to win.
+The last time these two teams met, Moniteau overcame a 12-point deficit to win.

 Taylor said that loss four days before Christmas has stuck with them since.